Rajanpandey/Coding-Practice/README.md

 ## Languages

-The codes are mostly written in C++.
-Some are in Ruby and Python also.
+The codes are mostly written in C++, and some are written in Ruby and Python.
+Regex problems are solved in Perl and MySQL queries are in SQL.

 ## My Profiles